-What is a Vilas Scholarship?
+What is the Vilas Scholarship?

-How many people get the scholarship?
+How many students receive the scholarship?

-Six Vilas Scholarship applicants are selected as finalists and are invited as guests of the University to New York City to interview in early March with an alumni and trustee selection committee.
-These students will be contacted in mid-February and notified of their status.
-Applicants not selected as finalists will not be contacted.
+Six Vilas applicants are selected as semi-finalists and receive an invitation to New York City as guests of the University in early-March.
+During this event, semi-finalists will interview with an alumni and trustee selection committee.
+These six students will be contacted in mid-February and notified of their semi-finalist status.
+Those applicants who are not selected as semi-finalists will not be contacted.

 All applicants who attend the NYC semi-finalist interviews will be notified of the scholarship outcome in their letter of admission, which is sent in March.
 Two or three finalists are typically awarded the Vilas Scholarship, distinguishing themselves as Vilas Scholars.
 The remaining semi-finalists receive a $100,000 scholarship ($25,000 per year).